 Bystronic’s new Xpert 80 press brake offers anything but uniformity.
 Increased power for versatile bent parts.
 Increased bending length for complex individual parts and large series.
-And increased dynamics for fast cutting sequences.
+And increased dynamics for fast bending sequences.

 With the new Xpert 80, Bystronic is continuing the concept of the mobile press brake, which the smaller version, the Xpert 40, has already successfully established on the market.
 The Bystronic product manager Karsten Trautvetter explains: “The great success of the Xpert 40 shows that there is a demand amongst users for fast but also mobile bending systems.”